SBA 7(a) Loans

 Step 2: Submit the application with a lender.

 Once you know what type of SBA 7(a) loan works for your business, compare qualified lenders.
-You can do this online using the SBA website or with a financing platform like Lendio.
+You can do this online using the lender match tool on the SBA website or with a financing platform like Lendio.

 You can easily compare options and get specifics on what exactly you need for your application packet.
 Once you know the packet requirements and terms of the loan you want, submit your application to a lender.